Waterfalls in Maharashtra Everyone Must Visit

 Nanemachi Waterfalls fall a height of 410 feet in the Raigad district of Maharashtra.
 This waterfall is located in a forest area close to Gugulshi village.
 It is possible to trek a distance of 1.7 kilometres via a jungle path, an activity that individuals classify as easy to moderate level.
 The waterfall has blue water cascading into an extensive pool.

-Location: Near Mahad in Raigad district, Maharashtra, India.
+Near Mahad in Raigad district, Maharashtra, India.

-Best Time to Visit: Visit during the June-September monsoon season when the falls have full flow and greenery around.
+Visit during the June-September monsoon season when the falls have full flow and greenery around.
 October-November post-monsoon months are also favourable with fewer rains and settled weather.

-How to Reach: Come to Mahad by road or train from Mumbai or Pune.
+Come to Mahad by road or train from Mumbai or Pune.
 From Mahad, take local vehicles to the base village.
 Veer and Sape Wamne are the nearest railway stations.

-Activities: Trekking, nature photography, and viewing the waterfall.
+Trekking, nature photography, and viewing the waterfall.

-Timings: The falls are usually open in the daytime; there is no official timing limit.
+The falls are usually open in the daytime; there is no official timing limit.

-Ticket Price: Nanemachi Waterfalls has no entrance fee.
+Nanemachi Waterfalls has no entrance fee.

 -